Elizabeth A. Rubenstein

-Bob Rosecrans is currently the Chief Information Officer at the American Society of Health System Pharmacists (ASHP) in Bethesda.
+Bob Rosecrans recently retired as the Chief Information Officer at the American Society of Health System Pharmacists (ASHP) in Bethesda.
 Before joining ASHP, Bob was the Chief Information Officer and Chief Security Officer for the Graduate Management Admission Council (GMAC) in Reston, Va.
 Prior to joining GMAC, Bob was the Chief Information Officer and Chief Security Official for the Blue Cross Blue Shield Association.
 Bob currently serves on the Board of Directors and the Finance Committee at Lakewood Country Club in Rockville, MD.

 Mark Weinberger was the Global Chairman & CEO of EY, a leading global professional services organization that provides assurance, tax, transaction and advisory services.
 With approximately 284,000 people in more than 150 countries, it is one of the largest professional services organizations in the world.
 In addition to his time at EY, Mark previously served in several high-level government jobs, including serving as Assistant Secretary of the U.S. Treasury Department (for Tax Policy) in the George W. Bush Administration, and on the Social Security Administration Advisory Board during the Clinton Administration.
 Mark held other government and policy positions in both Republican and Democratic administrations.
 Mark was co-founder of Washington Counsel, P.C., a Washington DC-based law and legislative advisory firm, which was eventually sold and now operates as Washington Council EY.
 He is on the Board of Directors of MetLife.
 He is also on the Board of Directors of the Washington DC-based, Business Roundtable and previously chaired its Tax and Fiscal Policy Committee and its Audit Committee.
 Mark also sits on the Board of Directors of the National Bureau of Economic Research (NBER), the United States Council for International Business (USCIB), the Greater Washington Partnership and The Concord Coalition.
 He is a member of the Board of Trustees for Emory University and Case Western Reserve University.
 Mark is a frequent commentator in the media, including on CNBC, Fox, Bloomberg and Thomson Reuters.